 “The special tax advantages are only available with tax-qualified health-based Long-Term Care insurance though it would be valuable one day to see them added to linked-benefit products such as life insurance or annuity policies that can provide a future long-term care benefit,” Slome said.

 Long-Term Care Insurance has attractive tax treatment under IRC 7702(b).
-Premiums can be tax deductible if you have enough medical related deductions, you are self-employed or own a LLC, S-Corporation or C-Corporation.
+Premiums can be tax deductible if you have enough medical related deductions, you are self-employed or own an LLC, S-Corporation or C-Corporation.
 C-Corporations can deduct 100% of the premium.
-Otherwise the IRS publishes a chart each year which indicates the amount deductible based on age.
+Otherwise, the IRS publishes a chart each year which indicates the amount deductible based on age.

 The IRS has increased these amounts for 2018.

 |Attained Age Before Close of Taxable Year||2018 Limit||2017 Limit|